 - 1. For international students who are Student Route Visa holders, the University must meet legal requirements to monitor attendance. - 2.
 For students holding a Student Route Visa, attendance will be the primary measure for triggering formal attendance notifications and although engagement data will be reviewed, if a student is not attending scheduled teaching sessions, they are at risk of receiving formal attendance notifications and being withdrawn from their course.
-They may also have the University's visa sponsorship removed; where this is the case the Home Office will be informed that sponsorship has ceased.

-- 3. There may be the need for students holding a Student Route Visa to adhere to additional attendance and/or engagement requirements in order that the University can fulfil its obligations to the Home Office in respect to visa requirements for study and attendance.
-For example, a holistic review of attendance over a given semester.
-Low attendance identified at such a review will likely lead to a formal attendance notification. - 4.
+They may also have the University's visa sponsorship removed; where this is the case the Home Office will be informed that sponsorship has ceased. - 3.
+There may be the need for students holding a Student Route Visa to adhere to additional attendance and/or engagement requirements in order that the University can fulfil its obligations to the Home Office in respect to visa requirements for study and attendance. - 4.
 By monitoring attendance and engagement, the University will ensure that early supportive interventions are implemented to ensure students are not in breach of the terms and conditions of their visa requirements. - 5.
-The University reserves the right to escalate and issue a Stage 3 'Withdrawal from BCU' attendance notification to any student holding a Student Route Visa who does not meet the attendance threshold and who has a history of poor attendance at scheduled learning sessions and/or engagement with their studies resulting in action being taken in the same academic year. - 6.
-Courses below Degree-level Student Route Visa For students who are studying at a Regulated Qualifications Framework (RQF) level 5 (and below), they must attend for 85% of scheduled teaching.
-If attendance falls below 85% in a month, the student will be issued with formal attendance monitoring protocols and reasons for non-attendance must be noted along with a plan to re-engage with their studies.
-If a student's attendance falls below 70% for three consecutive month's they will be issued a Stage 3 'Withdrawal from BCU' attendance notification. - 7.
-Students' Union Sabbatical Officer For students undertaking a Students' Union Sabbatical Officer work placement who hold a Student Route Visa, attendance and engagement will be monitored via monthly contact points for the duration of the work placement.
+The University reserves the right to escalate and issue a Stage 3 'Withdrawal from BCU' attendance notification to any student holding a Student Route Visa who does not meet the attendance threshold and who has a history of poor attendance at scheduled learning sessions and/or engagement with their studies resulting in action being taken in the same academic year.

+6. Courses below Degree-level - Student Route Visa

+For students who are studying at a Regulated Qualifications Framework (RQF) level 5 (and below), they must attend for 85% of scheduled teaching.
+If attendance falls below 85% in month, the student will be issued with formal attendance monitoring protocols and reasons for non-attendance must be noted along with a plan to re-engage with their studies.
+If a student's attendance falls below 70% for three consecutive month's they will be issued a Stage 3 'Withdrawal from BCU'.

+7. Students' Union Sabbatical Officer

+For students undertaking a Students' Union Sabbatical Officer work placement who hold a Student Route Visa, attendance and engagement will be monitored via monthly contact points for the duration of the work placement.